 Do your Research Before Making Donations to Victims’ Family Funds

-December 17, 2012 – Better Business Bureau is alerting consumers to reports of phony charity solicitations, supposedly on behalf of the families of victims of the Sandy Hook school shooting in Newtown on Friday.
+Wallingford, CT – December 17, 2012 – Connecticut Better Business Bureau is alerting consumers to reports of phony charity solicitations, supposedly on behalf of the families of victims of the Sandy Hook Elementary School shooting in Newtown on Friday.

 BBB recommends donors avoid giving to charities or funds through unsolicited phone calls, emails, texts or social media appeals.

 Charity scammers strike after natural catastrophes such as hurricanes, floods and earthquakes, as well as tragedies such as the Colorado theater shootings and now the Newtown school massacre.

 Do your homework: Always research a charity at the Better Business Bureau's Wise Giving Alliance website, www.give.org before donating money.

 Select a charity yourself: Charity cheats will use every method at their disposal to reach out to generous Americans in times of tragedy.
 However, rather than replying to a charity appeal, BBB recommends choosing a well-known charity or one that has been endorsed by local or state authorities in the aftermath of a tragedy.

 Contact charities directly: Never click on links to charities on unfamiliar websites or in texts or emails.
 These may take you to a lookalike website where you will be asked to provide financial information, or download harmful malware into your computer.

 Donors may contribute to a victims’ family fund through a collaborative effort between The United Way and Newtown Savings Bank.